TosbackCgusBridge-Bot/CGUs-versions/Deviantart/unknown.md

 **Instructions for Copyright Owners**

-This section contains the formal requirements of the Copyright Act with respect to the rights of copyright owners whose content appears on deviantART without authorization and instruction to copyright owners.
+This section contains the formal requirements of the Copyright Act with respect to the rights of copyright owners whose content appears on DeviantArt without authorization and instruction to copyright owners.

-To file a copyright infringement notification with deviantART (also commonly known as a "DMCA takedown notice"), the copyright owner or an authorized agent acting on his or her behalf will need to send a written communication that includes substantially the following:
+To file a copyright infringement notification with DeviantArt (also commonly known as a "DMCA takedown notice"), the copyright owner or an authorized agent acting on his or her behalf will need to send a written communication that includes substantially the following:

 1\.
 A physical or electronic signature of the copyright owner or of a person authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.